Mole Catching Prices and Information for Farmers

 and other genuine Agricultural Businesses

-Lancashire Mole Control offers a simple pricing structure for genuine farmers and growers with land over 10 acres based on the amount of time it takes to complete the job.
+Lancashire Mole Control offers a simple pricing structure for genuine farmers and growers with land of over 10 acres based on the amount of time it takes to complete the job.

 With discounted rates for the bigger jobs.

-If the acreage is less than 10 acres please see Domestic Mole Catching rates.
+For areas of less than 10 acres, please see Domestic Mole Catching Rates.

 Jobs taking up to 5 hours of chargeable work £30.00 per hour

-Plus diesel fuel for travel to and from your farm.
+Plus mileage charge for travel to and from your farm. .40p per mile

-Total cost is based on the relevant charge per hour plus cost of diesel and petrol.
+Total cost is based on the relevant charge per hour plus mileage charge.